natolambert/rlhf-book/chapters/07-reward-models.md

 Implementing the reward modeling loss is quite simple.
 More of the implementation challenge is on setting up a separate data loader and inference pipeline.
+Given the correct dataloader, the loss is implemented as:
 ```python
 import torch.nn as nn
 rewards_chosen = model(**inputs_chosen)